Declan Rice: Manchester City's £90m bid for midfielder rejected by West Ham

 Rice joined West Ham's academy from Chelsea as a teenager and has been ever-present since his breakthrough season in 2017-18.
 He took over the captaincy after Mark Noble's retirement last year.

-The 24-year-old played 50 games in all competitions this season as West Ham finished 14th in the Premier League before clinching the Europa Conference League in Prague.
+The 24-year-old played 50 games in all competitions last season as West Ham finished 14th in the Premier League, before clinching the Europa Conference League in Prague.

 Rice has played more than 200 games for West Ham and also earned 41 caps for England since his international debut in 2019.